carhartl/git-commit-template/README.md

 Tip:

-Due to the executables naming you can also call it like so:
+Due to the executable's naming you can also call it like so:

 ```bash
 git commit-template ...